 - 1. During combat the head must be protected by a helmet constructed in compliance with these rules. - 2.
-Helms, including the face guard, shall have sufficient coverage to protect the bones of the skull and face2. - 3.
-Helms, including face guards shall be constructed of steel no less than 1.6mm thickness3 (16 gauge), or of equivalent material.
-Steel of less than 1.6mm is too thin, even if it is sold as 16 gauge. - 4.
-Alternative materials such as stainless steel, brass, bronze or like materials are permissible as long as the material provides protection equivalent to 1.6mm thick steel. - 5.
-Because mass is an important part of the protective qualities of a helm, titanium, fibreglass, or other materials may not be used in the construction of a helm if they render it lighter in weight than an equivalent helm constructed of 1.6mm steel. - 6.
-If a spun metal top is to be used in the construction of the helm, it shall be spun from a minimum of 2.0mm (14 gauge) steel4. - 7.
-All joints or seams shall be constructed in one or a combination of the following ways: - (a) Welded on the inside and outside. - (b) Welded with a single bead that extends through both surfaces. - (c) Lap joints welded or brazed at the edges of both pieces. - (d) Riveted with iron or steel rivets, no more than 63.5mm $(2\frac{1}{2} \text{ inches})$ apart, or with equivalent riveting techniques.
+Helms, including the face guard, shall have sufficient coverage to protect the bones of the skull and face. - 3.
+Helms, including face guards shall be constructed of steel no less than 1.6mm thickness (16 gauge), or of equivalent material.
+Steel of less than 1.6mm is too thin, even if it is sold as 16 gauge.
+1.3mm/18ga "light" helms may not be used by any combatants, whether plumed or non-plumed.
+They may only be used by noncombatants who remain on the field during war combat with missile weapons, in accordance with the requirements set out in section 7.15 on page 37. - 4.
+If a spun metal top is to be used in the construction of the helm, it shall be spun from a minimum of 2.0mm (14 gauge) steel. - 5.
+Alternative materials such as stainless steel, brass, bronze or like materials are permissible as long as the material provides protection equivalent to 1.6mm thick steel. - 6.
+Because mass is an important part of the protective qualities of a helm, titanium, fibreglass, or other materials may not be used in the construction of a helm if they render it lighter in weight than an equivalent helm constructed of 1.6mm steel. - 7.
+All joints or seams shall be constructed in one or a combination of the following ways: - (a) Welded on the inside and outside. - (b) Welded with a single bead that extends through both surfaces. - (c) Lap joints welded or brazed at the edges of both pieces. - (d) Riveted with iron or steel rivets, no more than 63.5mm ( $2\frac{1}{2}$ inches) apart, or with equivalent riveting techniques.
 Screw and/or pop type rivets, along with other light-weight rivets, are not to be used. - 8.
 There shall be no major projections on the inside of the helm.
-Minor projections of necessary structural components are permitted, but must be padded. - 9.
-All parts of the helm that might come into contact with the wearer's head shall be padded with a minimum of 12.7mm (1/2 inch) of resilient material, or shall be suspended in such a way as to prevent injurious contact with the wearer.
-Similarly, parts of the helm, which might come in contact with the wearer's neck or body, should be padded. - 10.
-All helms shall be equipped with a chin strap or other means of preventing the helm from being dislodged during combat.
-An equivalent might be, for example, a strap from the helm to breast plate or a chin cup suspension system.
-A "snug fit" is not an equivalent.
-The chin strap shall be a minimum 13mm in width and shall not be placed in a manner that could strangle the wearer.
+Minor projections of necessary structural components are permitted, but must- be padded. - 9.
+All parts of the helm that might come into contact with the wearer's head shall be padded with a minimum of 12.7mm ( $\frac{1}{2}$ inch) of resilient material, or shall be suspended in such a way as to prevent injurious contact with the wearer.
+Similarly, parts of the helm, which might come in contact with the wearer's neck or body, should be padded.